From Trace to Line: LLM Agent for Real-World OSS Vulnerability Localization: Introduction

-Yet today's LLM-based detection methods face practical barriers.
-Most operate at the function level, asking whether a fragment is vulnerable rather than pinpointing where the flaw lies \cite{zhang2024empirical}, \cite{10.1145/3715758}, yielding guidance too coarse for real remediation.
-Evaluations also rely heavily on lightweight, synthetic datasets that miss the complexity of production systems \cite{springer_vulnerability_analysis}.
+Yet today's LLM-based methods face practical barriers.
+Most operate at the function level, asking whether a fragment is vulnerable rather than pinpointing where the flaw lies \cite{zhang2024empirical, 10.1145/3715758}.
+These tasks are defined mainly on static code, ignoring runtime behavior and project-level context.
+Evaluations rely on synthetic datasets that miss the complexity of production systems \cite{springer_vulnerability_analysis}, while real-world debugging requires project-scale reasoning across multiple files.
+Engineers must navigate large repositories with cross-module dependencies and need line-level localization to craft targeted patches.
+Moreover, vulnerability analysis is often posed as static classification, ignoring diagnostic evidence such as crashes, sanitizer reports, and stack traces.
+As a result, the research-practice gap is most visible in localization: engineers need line-level guidance to craft patches, yet current systems rarely provide precise, actionable locations in complex repositories.